adtork/vWAN-Traffic-Flow-Scenarios/README.md

 A simple walk threw of various traffic patterns used in Azure Virtual Wan.

 # Intro
-In this article, my colleague Mays and I are going to walk threw the various traffic flow scenarios with Virtual Wan.
+In this article, my colleague Mays, Shruthi and I are going to walk threw the various traffic flow scenarios with Virtual Wan.
 This will include both intra and interhub scenarios including SDWan, SecureHub, and Spoke/Branch flows.

 # Intra Region -Single & Multple Hubs
 ![image](https://user-images.githubusercontent.com/55964102/223010865-4b672dd5-f57a-4a18-ae3a-3f8649f57a99.png)